codersguild/codersguild/README.md

 ## I 🤩 Software Architecture & System Design

 For the past few years, I have been consulting various `startups` on the `tech-stack` they use and helping them out in some of their `technical` endevours.

-Checkout my [System-Design](https://github.com/codersguild/System-Design/blob/master/README.md) repository for insights and articles I read and collected over the past years.
-I implemented some of them for my own ideas and for `PingTrader` & `Pluto-Office`.
-Check out [**educative.io**](https://educative.io) for an awesome course on `System Design` (recommended by [highscalability.com](https://www.highscalability.com)).
-A discussion snippet from my presentation at [**Uber**](https://eng.uber.com/locations/bangalore/)
+- Checkout my [System-Design](https://github.com/codersguild/System-Design/blob/master/README.md) repository for insights and articles I read and collected over the past years.
+I implemented some of them for my own ideas and for **PingTrader**, **Pluto-Office** and other startups that I have worked with.

+- Check out [**educative.io**](https://educative.io) for an awesome course on `System Design` (recommended by [highscalability.com](https://www.highscalability.com)).
+- A discussion snippet from my presentation at [**Uber**](https://eng.uber.com/locations/bangalore/)

 ![Uber Tech Presentation](https://raw.githubusercontent.com/codersguild/codersguild/master/images/uber_tech.png)